SCSDMWT/climate_scenario_web_tool/README.md

 #### Setup a Python virtual environment

-It is recommended to keep the Python dependancies for the project in a separate environment.
+It is recommended to keep the Python dependencies for the project in a separate environment.
-This can be done with (atleast) three software packages.
+This can be done with (at least) three software packages.

 ##### UV

-UV creates temporary envirnments whenever a Python script or program is run using `uv run`.
+UV creates temporary environments whenever a Python script or program is run using `uv run`.
 If `uv` is installed, no additional setup is needed at this stage.

 ##### Python venv/virtualenv

+Python has a builtin mechanism for creating virtual environments, however it uses the Python installation of the operating system.
+If the version is recent enough, a virtual environment can be created with:
 ```bash
 python -m venv .venv
 . .venv/bin/activate